What is Montessori? How is it different from traditional classrooms?

-Urban Montessori Charter School has its own admissions process separate from Oakland Unified School District.
-In order to apply for UMCS, you must submit an application online or by mail.
+Urban Montessori Charter School's admissions process is technically separate from Oakland Unified School District.
+In order to apply for UMCS, you must submit an application online.

 What is the teacher-student ratio?
 Do you have small class sizes?

 Montessori classrooms are designed to enable and empower children as independent learners.
-The teachers in the classroom act as facilitators of learning, working with small groups or individuals delivering targeted lessons while monitoring the classroom’s learning.
-At UMCS, there are a minimum of two teachers in every classroom of 27-33 students, for teacher: student ratios from 1:14 to 1:16.
+The teachers in the classroom act as facilitators of learning, working with small groups or individuals to deliver targeted lessons while monitoring the classroom’s learning.
+At UMCS, there are a minimum of two teachers in every classroom of 27-34 students, for teacher: student ratios from 1:14 to 1:17.
 We also have support teachers and specialists who rotate through the classrooms at different times of day, working with individuals or small groups of children.
 Ratios are even smaller in Primary classrooms (TK & K)

 What electives are being taught at this school?
 Will there be P.E., music, art, foreign language?

-All children at Urban Montessori receive instruction in art, music, design thinking and P.E.
-We do not currently offer "world languages" classes, but we plan to do so as our school grows.
+All children at Urban Montessori receive instruction in art, music, design thinking, and P.E.
 Our lead teachers are trained to integrate music, the arts, and Design Thinking into and among the classroom projects and activities.
 In addition, character and peace education is a major component of the UMCS curriculum.